The Euro: the Second Most Traded Currency in the World

 Provisions in the 1992 Maastricht Treaty led to the creation of the euro, and as per this treaty the United Kingdom and Denmark received exemption from moving towards a monetary union.
 Prominent economists partook in creating the euro, which included Neil Dowling, Fred Arditti, Robert Mundell, Wim Duisenberg, Robert Tollison and Tommaso Padoa-Schioppa.

-National central banks continued accepting old currencies even after they stopped serving as legal tender, and while some national banks stopped doing this after a while, some continue to accept older currency even now.Back to top
+National central banks continued accepting old currencies even after they stopped serving as legal tender, and while some national banks stopped doing this after a while, some continue to accept older currency, even to this day.

 Coins and banknotes of the euro